History of the R.M. of Moosomin No. 121

 1960: A new Adams motor grader was bought for $13,000.
 The municipal tax rate was 35 mills.
 At the request of the town the rest room was kept open from 9:00 a.m. to 10 p.m. upon its agreement to make a yearly grant of $500.
 A grant of $610 was made to East.
 Sask.
 Pioneer Lodge to furnish a double bedroom.

 1961: Oscar Frondall was the new councillor for Division 1.
 Councillors Turpie and Mountney were appointed to the Moosomin Union Hospital Board.
-Mel and Lawrence McGonifal were hired to operate the road construction machinery.
+Mel and Lawrence McGonigal were hired to operate the road construction machinery.
 For P.F.A.A. purposes, the wheat yield was estimated at 3 bushels per acre.
 Feed grain and fodder were in short supply and elevators in the municipality were issued “hold orders” covering about 28,000 bushels of oats, such orders to expire August 31st.
 Assistance was provided for the cost of moving in fodder.

 1962: A further grant for furnishings, $600., was made to East.
 Sask.
 Pioneer Lodge.
 A rather large number of snowplow clubs were organized in the R.M.

-1963: The Regional Park was established under an agreement signed by the Town of Moosomin and the R.M.’s of Martin and Moosom.
+1963: The Regional Park was established under an agreement signed by the Town of Moosomin and the R.M.’s of Martin and Moosomin.
 An agreement was entered into whereby the municipality was included in the South East Sask.
 Regional Library.
 The municipal tax rate was 37 mills.

 1964: A. Rustebakke was the new councillor for Div 6 replacing H. Mountney.
 A new D6C Cat tractor was bought for $25,200.
 An agreement was made with the Town of Moosomin whereby they would provide fire protection throughout the municipality for a yearly grant of $500 and a nominal charge for each fire attended.
 Grid road construction was well along.
 Two lots for a future machine shed were bought from the town for $200.